elvischao/accountSharer/README.md

 The following **stretch** features are implemented:

-- [ ] make it look nice with animations and transitions and themes
+- [x] make it look nice with animations and transitions and themes
 - [x] prevent users from overlapping their own times/other times
 - [x] delete "expired" timeslots

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Parse Model